-The band is best known for the song “Popular” from their 1996 album High/Low.
-The song reached #11 on the US Billboard Modern Rock Tracks chart and propelled the album to #63 on the Billboard 200.
-Each of the verses in “Popular” are extracted from the 1964 guide “Penny’s Guide to Teen-Age Charm and Popularity” by former teen television actress Gloria Winters - and is sarcastically spoken - initially in a calm, deadpan voice that gradually builds Kinison-style in teen angst and rage.
+The band is best known for the song “Popular”, released as a single from their aformentioned debut.
+The song reached #11 on the US Billboard Modern Rock Tracks chart and propelled the album itself to #63 on the Billboard 200.
+Each of the verses in “Popular” are extracted from the 1964 guide ‘Penny’s Guide to Teen-Age Charm and Popularity’, a work by former teen television actress Gloria Winters, and the lyrics are sarcastically spoken, with a calm, deadpan voice used initially that gradually builds Kinison-style in teen angst and rage.

 Nada Surf recorded The Proximity Effect in 1998 with Fred Maher (Luna, Lou Reed, Matthew Sweet).
 It was a mighty fine record.
 Elektra [now part of Atlantic], claiming they “didn’t hear a single,” asked the band to go back in the studio to hunt for one.
 As this was months after they’d handed the record in, the band refused and were dropped.
 It’s pretty safe to say, though, that Elektra didn’t appear to be “listening” very hard.
 The Proximity Effect was released as scheduled in Europe.
 Critics loved it and fans bought it.
 Elektra still didn’t care, but the band still did.
 So after wrestling the rights back, Nada Surf released The Proximity Effect stateside in 2000 on their own label, MarDev Records, and toured accordingly…